 Address Blind Spots

 A coach can help close the gap on how a leader shows up every day and how others perceive them – and give unbiased feedback on how to close the gap.
 The gap can sometimes be surprisingly large, and if it is, can often spiral into performance issues, limit opportunities and can ultimately shorten careers.
-A good coach will focus on building self-awareness knowing that it is a key structural piece in performance and leadership and opens the door to other important competencies.
+An experienced coach will focus on building self-awareness knowing that it is a key structural piece in performance and leadership opening the door to other important competencies.
 A coach provides the forum for structured, consistent, truthful feedback that a leader is often missing.
 Highlighting and addressing blind spots can change the game for both the leader and those they lead – strengthening connection and clarity.

 Consider some great coaching in 2022 for your yourself or your organization.
 An experienced, skillful coach can be the difference in the gradient of your career trajectory whether you are a corporate leader, lawyer, medical professional or any area where high performance (and leadership competency) is critical to your consistent success.
 A strong partnership with a coach will be the best investment you can make in your career and life.